 Raspberry Balsamic Glazed Salmon

 This elegant-yet-easy salmon calls for basic ingredients and has a raspberry glaze that provides the perfect complement to rich salmon.
 It’s made even more beautiful because the whole thing can be on your table in less than 30 minutes.
+I’ve included directions to make this impressive, healthy dinner in the oven or on the grill.

 Dairy Free | Egg Free | Gluten Free | Grain Free | Paleo | Whole 30